 Go to Settings -> Notifications and tap on the app that you’re not receiving notifications from.
 Make sure the switch next to Allow Notifications is turned on.
 You’ll know the switch is on when it’s green!

-If Allow Notifications is turned on for the app, check to see if an app update is available by going to the App Store and tapping the Updates tab.
-If an app update is available, tap the Update button to the right of the app.
+If Allow Notifications is turned on for the app, check to see if an app update is available by going to the App Store and tapping on your account icon in the upper right-hand corner of the screen.
+Scroll down to see a list of your apps with available updates.
+To update an app, tap the Update button to the right of the app.

 Check Your Wi-Fi & Cellular Connection